b-coimbra/sushi.rb/README.md

 - Clone this repo, or download it into a directory of your choice.
 - With Cmder open, open the settings and set it at `Startup > Tasks` and paste the location to `C:\<your-location>\shell.exe`
 - Type `cmds` to get a full list of the commands and aliases.
-- Use `<` to execute the previous command, instead of the default "up arrow".

 ### Building executable